auchiyam/domain/README.md

-# domain
+# Domain

-## What is domain?
+## What is Domain?

-Domain is a form of type created to help make the dynamically typed language more secure, but not as strict as statically typed languages.
-Thus domain typing lies somewhere between statically typed languages and dynamically typed languages.

-As for this particular code, it is a proof of concept made through heavy usage of Ruby's metaprogramming and its natural to read syntax, so that it is more easy to use, as if they were part of the language all along.
-I realize that there are probably better ways to implement the functionalities through low level means such as implementing the functionality directly to the Ruby language, however, because it is merely a proof of concept, I have opted for something easier to implement in.

-## Domain vs Types
+>In mathematics, and more specifically in naive set theory, the _domain of definition_ (or simply the _domain_) of a function is the set of "input" or argument values for which the function is defined
+>~*Domain of a function Wikipedia page*

-Domains are set of rules an object must follow in order for the object to be accepted.
-Domains are more general form of types, since domains can accept any object as long as they follow the rules, while types must be exact.
+Domain is a set of rules an object must follow in order for the object to be accepted.
+It is inspired by the mathematical concept of domain of a function defined above.
+In the programming context, domain acts similarly to a generalized form of types, because it is a form of identifying an object.
 A simple example would be the object `"20"`.
 In types, `"20"` is strictly string, and nothing more.
 However, suppose a domain for integer was defined as follows:

 ```
 # Ruby-like pseudocode